Giving Tuesday — Two Gifts for the Price of One

 ROAD iD and the Paul Sherwen Project Team Up for the Perfect Holiday Gift

-/ENDURANCE SPORTSWIRE/ – ROAD iD, the premiere line of wearable identification products for cyclists, continues its support of the Paul Sherwen Project, the foundation created to honor Tour de France commentator and former professional cyclist, the late Paul Sherwen.
+/ENDURANCE SPORTSWIRE/ – ROAD iD and the Paul Sherwen Project Team Up for the Perfect Holiday Gift, ROAD iD, the premiere line of wearable identification products for cyclists, continues its support of the Paul Sherwen Project, the foundation created to honor Tour de France commentator and former professional cyclist, the late Paul Sherwen.

-This Giving Tuesday, ROAD iD is extending its successful Tour de France fundraising efforts by continuing to donate $15 for every Paul Sherwen Project (PSP) commemorative Wrist ID that is sold.
-In effect, with the purchase of the PSP Wrist ID consumers are not only giving the gift of safety to the adventurer in their life, but also giving the gift of an education to a young girl in Uganda.
+This Giving Tuesday, ROAD iD is extending its successful Tour de France fundraising efforts by continuing to donate $15 for every Paul Sherwen Project (PSP) commemorative wrist ID that is sold.
+In effect, with the purchase of the Paul Sherwen Project Wrist ID consumers are not only giving the gift of safety to the adventurer in their life, but also giving the gift of an education to a young girl in Uganda.

 “We are humbled by ROAD iD’s continued support of the Paul Sherwen Project,” said Katherine Sherwen, Paul Sherwen’s wife and Vice-Chairperson of the Paul Sherwen Project.
 “Giving Tuesday is about doing good and making a difference and that is exactly what ROAD iD is doing by extending this promotion.
 Paul would be so touched by this generous act of giving.”

-The prodigious goal of the Paul Sherwen Project is to raise $165,000 to construct a workshop to house a kitchen for catering and a salon to teach hairdressing.
-Since the campaign began $70,000 has been raised.
+The prodigious goal of the Paul Sherwen Project is to raise $165,000 to construct a workshop to house a kitchen for catering & hospitality, a salon to teach hairdressing and a tailoring room.
+Another $25,000 must be raised for equipment.
+Since the campaign began $150,000 has been raised.
 You can visit paulsherwenproject.com to learn more and donate today or show your support by purchasing the Paul Sherwen Wrist ID, starting at $39.99.

 About Road ID